Jerrabomberra, New South Wales

-Jerrabomberra has a shopping centre which contains a Woolworths, Bakers Delight, hairdresser, an Asian restaurant called "The Jerra," and other boutique stores.
-On the same block of land as this shopping centre, there is a pub and a Woolworths service station that opened in late 2005.
-On 25 February 2006 Jerrabomberra's General Store was burnt down; no other shops were affected despite the extensive damage.
-On 6 June, extensive rebuilding of the roof of said store was carried out and the store had its iron sheet roof reinstalled on 20 June of that year.
-In late 2019, a KFC, McDonalds and 7-Eleven service station opened on the western side of Jerrabomberra.

 The suburb falls within the Federal division of Eden-Monaro, a seat traditionally viewed as a "bellwether seat" due to its propensity for being won by the party that also won the majority of seats.
 However, the seat was won by Mike Kelly (Labor) in 2016 in an election narrowly won by the Liberal Party.
 Following Kelly's resignation, Eden-Monaro was held by Kristy McBain (Labor) at a 2020 by-election and again at the 2022 general election.
-Jerrabomberra is also part of the state seat of Monaro which is held by the National Party's Nichole Overall.
+Jerrabomberra is also part of the state seat of Monaro which is held by the Labor Party's Steve Whan.
 Jerrabomberra is also represented by an active residents association (JRA) established in October 1990.
 The Jerrabomberra Residents Association Inc. (JRA) endeavours to represent the interests of the Jerrabomberra community at the local, state and federal level in relation to issues directly affecting the Jerrabomberra community.

 Geographical Aspects

 The Heights is mainly situated on the base of Jerrabomberra Mountain.
 This mountain divides most of Jerrabomberra from Queanbeyan on the north-east and North Terrace on the north-west.
 The Park is situated on the plain to the south.
 This urban area runs down to Jerrabomberra Lake, an artificial lake that drains into Jerrabomberra Creek and is dominated by Cove Island, est. 1992 (an artificial island which consists of eight homes and a central common facility entailing a tennis court, swimming pool and sauna), then sprawls across Cassina Rise on the South.